 An unfortunate truth is that threat actors don’t discriminate when choosing victims.
-Great—inclusive criminals.
+Great—inclusive cyber criminals.
 As long as there’s an opportunity for financial gain, it doesn’t matter how big or small an organization is.
 Therefore, 61% of small businesses reported at least one cyberattack during the previous year, according to Verizon’s Data Breach Report.
 This makes the enduring misconception that SMBs are immune from the worst attacks troubling.
 That may have been closer to the truth in years past, but we’re in a different world now.

 If this doesn’t seem like a fair fight, you’re right.
 Threat actors don’t care about the human element of your business or the consequences of going offline for days at a time — in fact, that’s better for their leverage.
 But with the right security measures, you don’t need to rely on chance to protect your organization from potential disaster.
-You can reduce the damage even the most innovative criminals can bring (and we’ll help!)
+You can reduce the damage even the most innovative criminals can bring using defensive cybersecurity measures (and we’ll help!)

 Business Email Compromise (BEC) is one of the most common forms of social engineering attack.
 The objective of a BEC is for a threat actor to gain access to a user’s email account and attempt to dupe others into transferring funds into an attacker-controlled bank account.
-Cybercriminals can also access sensitive information once inside, which is why protecting email at your business should be a priority.
+Cybercriminals can also access sensitive information once inside, which is why protecting against suspicious emails at your business should be a priority.

 #1: Stay ahead of threat actors.